rostekus/golang-http-server/README.md

 ## Running the HTTP server

-To run the HTTP server, execute the `http-server` executable:
+To run the HTTP server, execute the `main` executable:

 ```bash
 ./main --ip_addr=127.0.0.1 --port=8080